Kala-azar, a neglected parasitic disease

-Technical support to help vulnerable populations affected by VL
+Technical support to help vulnerable populations affected by Visceral Leishmaniasis

-Epicentre provides technical support and conducts research on VL.
-Technical support includes participation in the Médecins Sans Frontières’ (MSF) Neglected Tropical Diseases Working Group and the provision of advice and expertise.
-Research includes both qualitative and quantitative studies.
-Three recent studies are discussed below.
+Epicentre provides technical support and conducts research on Visceral leishmaniasis.
+Technical support includes participation in the Médecins Sans Frontières’ (MSF) Neglected Tropical Diseases Working Group and the provision of advice and expertise, because of its expertise and studies in the field.

 Ethiopia, reaching mobile workers

-The estimated incidence of symptomatic VL in Ethiopia ranges from 2,600-3,900 cases per year, with an underreporting factor of 1.2-1.8 surmised 4.
-Insufficient knowledge of the barriers to VL diagnosis and care exist, particularly for the approximate 250 000 mobile workers that migrate annually to the northwest region of the country for agricultural work 12.
-To address this gap, in collaboration with partners, Epicentre conducted a qualitative study to understand these barriers and guide strategies to increase access to VL care among mobile workers 13.
+The estimated incidence of symptomatic vwledge of the barriers to visceral leishmaniasis diagnosis and care exist, particularly for the approximate 250 000 workers that migrate annually to the northwest region of the country for agricultural work.3 In collaboration with partners, Epicentre conducted a qualitative study to understand these barriers and guide strategies to increase access to Visceral leishmaniasis care among mobile workers.

-In 2017, 50 in-depth interviews and 11 focus group discussions were conducted with mobile workers, VL patients and caretakers, healthcare workers, and community leaders in Kafta Humera District, Tigray, Ethiopia 16.
-Participants reported high vulnerability to VL among mobile workers and residents engaged in transitory work.
-Access to VL diagnosis consistently required multiple visits to health facilities.
-Inadequate healthcare worker training, diagnostic test kit unavailability at the primary healthcare level, lack of VL awareness, insufficient finances for care-seeking and prioritization of income-generating activities are significant barriers to diagnosis and care.
+In 2017, 50 in-depth interviews and 11 focus group discussions were conducted with mobile workers, visceral leishmaniasis patients and caretakers, healthcare workers, and community leaders in Kafta Humera District, Tigray, Ethiopia.
+Participants reported high vulnerability to visceral leishmaniasis among mobile workers and residents engaged in transitory work.
+Inadequate healthcare worker training, diagnostic test kit unavailability at the primary healthcare level, lack of Visceral leishmaniasis awareness, insufficient finances for care-seeking and prioritization of income-generating activities are significant barriers to diagnosis and care.

 Social decision-making and financial support strongly and positively influence care-seeking; workers unable to receive salary advances, compensation for partial work, or peer assistance for contract completion are particularly disadvantaged.
 Participants recommended that authorities intervene to ensure: mobile workers access to bed-nets, food, shelter, water, and healthcare at farms or sick leave; decentralization of diagnostic tests to primary healthcare facilities; surplus medications/staff during the peak season; improved referral/feedback/reporting/training within the health system; free comprehensive healthcare for all VL-related services; and community health education.

-Ultimately, this study provided guidance for urgently needed interventions tailored to the socio-economic and health needs of mobile workers (and other persons suffering from VL) to reduce health disparities and the VL burden.
+Ultimately, this study provided guidance for urgently needed interventions tailored to the socio-economic and health needs of mobile workers (and other persons suffering from Visceral leishmaniasis) to reduce health disparities and the Visceral leishmaniasis burden.

 Sudan, understanding prevention

-While extensively studied in Asia14,15 limited data exist on the individual risk factors for VL transmission in Sudan.
-To address this gap, in 2012-2013, along with partners, Epicentre conducted a case-control study to identify individual- and household-level determinants of primary VL in 24 highly-VL-endemic villages in Gedaref State, Sudan19.
-The study identified children and men as at higher risk for VL, and a reported VL patient(s) in the household in the prior year as the strongest risk factor.
-In multivariate analysis, VL risk increased with sleep location (outside the yard), household size, evening outdoor activities during the rainy season, use of ground nut oil and Acacia seyal smoke as repellents, presence of dogs in the yard at night, and proximity of Acacia nilotica forests.
-Drinking water sources other than the village water tank, a buffer distance from the yard of the adjacent house, and the presence of animals other than dogs in the yard at night appeared to decrease VL risk.
+While extensively studied in Asia4,5 limited data exist on the individual risk factors for visceral leishmaniasis transmission in Sudan.
+In 2012-2013, along with partners, Epicentre conducted a case-control study to identify individual- and household-level determinants of primary visceral leishmaniasis in 24 highly-VL-endemic villages in Gedaref State, Sudan.
+The study identified children and men as at higher risk for VL, and a reported visceral leishmaniasis patient(s) in the household in the prior year as the strongest risk factor.
+In multivariate analysis, visceral leishmaniasis risk increased with sleep location (outside the yard), household size, evening outdoor activities during the rainy season, use of ground nut oil and Acacia seyal smoke as repellents, presence of dogs in the yard at night, and proximity of Acacia nilotica forests.
+Drinking water sources other than the village water tank, a buffer distance from the yard of the adjacent house, and the presence of animals other than dogs in the yard at night appeared to decrease Visceral leishmaniasis risk.

 Uganda and Kenya, mapping leishmania’s regional variation

-Importantly, this study found that the epidemiological and clinical features of VL on the border between Uganda and Kenya differed greatly from Sudan, underscoring the importance of VL research across different regions.
+Importantly, this study found that the epidemiological and clinical features of Visceral leishmaniasis on the border between Uganda and Kenya differed greatly from Sudan, underscoring the importance of Visceral leishmaniasis research across different regions.

 Barriers to access visceral leishmaniasis diagnosis and care among seasonal workers and farmers in Tigray, Ethiopia - Coulborn R - Abstract 2017